rrra/www/content/post/2018/support-ham-radio-at-the-night-to-unite.md

 categories = [ "Outreach" ]
 tags = []
 +++
-RRRA members are encouraged to help raise awareness of Amateur Radio at the
+RRRA members are invited to help raise community awareness of Amateur Radio at the
 [2018 Night to Unite]({{< relref "calendar/2018/night-to-unite.md" >}}) in
 West Fargo.